droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./test/functional/feature\_bip68\_sequence.py - Tests BIP 68 functionality in the mempool. *[Added in 0.12.1](https://github.com/bitcoin/bitcoin/pull/7184) and [renamed in 0.16](https://github.com/bitcoin/bitcoin/pull/11774)*.

-./test/functional/feature\_bip9-softforks.py - Tests BIP 9 activation logic. *[Added in 0.12.1](https://github.com/bitcoin/bitcoin/pull/7648) and [renamed in 0.16](https://github.com/bitcoin/bitcoin/pull/11774)*.
+~~./test/functional/feature\_bip9-softforks.py~~ - Intended to test BIP 9 activation logic but only ever tested CSV activation, which is duplicated by ./test/functional/feature\_csv\_activation.py. *[Added in 0.12.1](https://github.com/bitcoin/bitcoin/pull/7648), [renamed in 0.16](https://github.com/bitcoin/bitcoin/pull/11774), and [removed in 0.17](https://github.com/bitcoin/bitcoin/pull/11818)*.

 ./test/functional/feature\_block.py - A partial port of [FullBlockTestGenerator.java](https://github.com/TheBlueMatt/test-scripts/blob/master/FullBlockTestGenerator.java), a file driven by BitcoinJ that generates test blockchains used to test/verify the handling of the blockchain in Core and various alternative implementations (e.g., BitcoinJ and BTCD). *[Added in 0.12](https://github.com/bitcoin/bitcoin/pull/6523) and [renamed in 0.16](https://github.com/bitcoin/bitcoin/pull/11774)*.